Return (Jack DeJohnette album): Reception

 Jeff Wilson of The Absolute Sound stated "Return is his first solo album on the ivories: it’s just him and a nine-foot Fazioli grand piano...
 The sound is close-up and immediate, allowing DeJohnette to play with a subtlety that would be lost with more remote miking and letting the listener feel the full weight of the lower notes of the piano.
 Return is a lovely album that reveals yet another side to Jack DeJohnette".
 Karl Ackermann of All About Jazz commented "The compositions, while translated in an unpretentious way, often sound simpler than they are.
 In DeJohnette's album notes, he acknowledges that he did not overthink the process of recording the album, saying that he wanted the flow to be natural; the title referring to a return to uncomplicated beauty.
 He has achieved just that".
-Nate Chinen of the New York Times added "it’s an album of careful contemplation and obvious personal stake.
+Nate Chinen of The New York Times added that "it’s an album of careful contemplation and obvious personal stake.
 The piano goes even farther back than the drums for Mr. DeJohnette, whose style on “Return” is austere but sonorous, with viscosity in his touch and use of pedal sustain".
 Jeff Krow of Audiophile Audition wrote "The crystalline acoustics feature crisp pedal sustain, and the high register notes are almost piercing in their clarity.
 This is contemplative music, highly percussive, rhythmic, with deeply felt emotion.
 Jack expresses his musical talents with vibrant colors and sonorous tone".